2003–04 ULEB Cup

 The 2003–04 ULEB Cup was the second season of the second-tier level European professional club basketball competition, EuroCup Basketball, organized by the Euroleague Basketball Company.
 The EuroCup is the European-wide league level that is one tier below the EuroLeague level.
-Thirty-six teams participated in the competition.
-The final was held on April 13, in Charleroi, Belgium, between Real Madrid and Hapoel Jerusalem, the latter winning it by a score of 82–73.
+Thirty-six teams participated in thus expanded edition, including 7 league champions.
+The final was held on April 13, in Charleroi, Belgium, between Real Madrid and Hapoel Jerusalem, the latter winning it by a score of 83–72.

-Teams of the 2003–2004 ULEB Cup
+Team allocation

+For the first time teams from Israel, Lithuania, Greece, Latvia, Bulgaria, Poland, Austria and England joined the competition which was undisputedly considered now the 2nd tier of European club basketball.
+Three out of the 36 teams were domestic champions.

+Teams

 Format

 The 2003–04 ULEB Cup featured a total of 36 teams, divided into six groups of six.
 The round-robin group stage was followed by knock-out stages.
 The regular season began in November 2003.

 Regular season

 All 36 teams in 6 groups played a round-robin competition, home and away.
 Two teams from each group advanced to the knockout stage (eighth-finals).
 Four teams with best third place records in their respective groups also advanced to the knockout stage.